 The history of technology is full of predictions that now sound laughable.
 One of the most famous examples is credited to Bill Gates, who in 1981 is claimed to have said, "640 kilobytes ought to be enough for anybody."
 Predictions about artificial intelligence are no different; early AI researchers assumed that we'd have a robot that walked, talked, and thought like a human within decades.
-Of course, despite some truly impressive achievements in machine learning, AI still isn't there yet.
+Of course, despite some awe-inspiring achievements in machine learning, AI still isn't there yet.
 That's because, according to a principle known as Moravec's paradox, we can teach machines to solve the hard problems, but it's the easy ones that are difficult.

-Hey Siri, Think Like a Toddler
+Hey, Siri, Think Like a Toddler

 Know Machines by Knowing Ourselves